Melon Farmers Original Version

 The Australian Censorship Board has banned the video game Disco Elysium: The Final Cut

-Link Here 29th March 2021
+Link Here29th March 2021

-disco elysium Disco Elysium: The Final Cut is the latest video game in a long line of censorship casualties in Australia.
+Disco Elysium: The Final Cut is the latest video game in a long line of censorship casualties in Australia.

 The game launches on March 30th 2021 for PlayStation and Stadia owners but the Australian government has banned it from sale in the country.